ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Data type extensibility has the form `($NAME-type-choice)` where "NAME" is the type name and '$' signifies type extensibility.

-New data type extensions MUST be documented to facilitate interoperability.
+New data type extensions SHOULD be documented to facilitate interoperability.
 CoRIM profiles are best used to document vendor or industry defined extensions.

 # CoBOM {#sec-cobom}